Why LGBTQ Therapy Services Are So Important

-We know based on research that the risk of suicide* decreases for people within the community when a person is able to receive affirming care, get the social support they need, and access things like gender marker changes on personal documents.
+We know based on research that the risk of suicide* decreases for people within the community when a person is able to receive affirming care, and get the social support they need.
 These things all prove that having a supportive environment matters.

 *If you or a loved one are experiencing thoughts of or related to suicide, reach out for help immediately.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255, and is available 24/7.
 You may also reach the Crisis Text Line by texting “HOME” to 741741 or reach the Trevor Lifeline at 1-(866)-488-7386.